Calculating The Costs of Building an ADU

 If we plot the costs, a couple trends appear, and an important development principle of housing makes itself evident to us.

-First, regardless of size, there's a pretty wide range of costs.
-Note how a couple of the ADUs that are 550 sq ft range in cost by over $75K.
-Note how the ADUs that are 750 sq ft range in cost by over $125K.
-This range is hard to nail down, but site conditions, level of finish, and cost of the general contractors are all significant variables that effect this wide range.
+First, regardless of size, there's a fairly wide range of development costs.
+Note how a couple of the ADUs that are ~400 sq ft range in cost by over $50K.
+Then, note how the ADUs that are 750 sq ft range in cost by over $125K.
+This range is hard to explain, but site conditions, level of finish, and overhead costs of the designers and general contractors are all significant variables that effect these development costs.

-Secondly, size matters.
+Secondly, size matters, but not that much.
 As the size of the ADU increases, the development costs are likely to rise.
 This is self-evident, but it’s good to validate our basic assumptions about these things.
+But, instead, I’d like to focus on the flip side of this rather obvious conclusion.
+While size matters, and smaller ADUs can cost less, even very small ADUs are very expensive!
+It’s the fixed costs of development of an ADU that are expensive.
+Additional square footage is cheap.

-These days, I peg 400 sq detached ADUs with a starting cost of $120K for the total development cost.
-I peg 800 sq ft ADUs at a starting cost of $180K.
-The costs can go way up from there, but it’s possible, and fairly common, to build an ADU for these prices in the Portland market.
+The costs can go way up from the average, but it’s possible, and fairly common, to build an ADU for these average prices in the Portland market.

 Incidentally, here's the cost data plotted for detached new construction ADUs above garages, which tend to cost more because they're typically larger structures.